lvkremin/personal-website2/content/home/featured.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Selected Publications" subtitle = "To see all publications, please [click here](https://www.lenavkremin.com/publication/)"
+title = "Academic Publications" subtitle = "To see all academic publications, please [click here](https://www.lenavkremin.com/publication/)"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.